Welcome to the Breakout Normandy Tournament Home Page.

-Time Limits: Each round will last for 5 months or until all matches have been completed, whichever comes first.
-There will be no adjudications of games at the end of the 5 months.
-Instead each player will indicate the amount of time they used to complete their side of the game and the side greater than 2.5 months in total time will be the automatic loser, no matter what the actual situation in the game is.
+Time Limits: Each round will last for 4 months or until all matches have been completed, whichever comes first.
+There will be no adjudications of games at the end of the 4 months.
+Instead each player will indicate the amount of time they used to complete their side of the game and the side greater than 2 months in total time will be the automatic loser, no matter what the actual situation in the game is.
 I am hoping that in the spirit of good sportsmanship that players can agree on which player used the most time.
 If not, each player in a timely manner will submit evidence of how long he took to complete all of his moves.
 We will now have ACTS to assist in this process.

 Playing Officials: Prior to the start of the tournament, two Assistant GMs will be named to assist the GM.
 Assistant GMs may participate in the tournament as active players and are eligible to play in all rounds and compete for awards and prizes just as any other player.
 The GM and Assistant GMs will not be allowed to issue rulings on questions or rule interpretations for matches in which they are personally involved.

-GM: Mark Gutfreund email@example.com
+GM: Mark Gutfreund: email@example.com

-Asst GM: Andrew Cummins firstname.lastname@example.org
+Asst GM: Scott Fenn: email@example.com